ACCESSIBILITY

 Large format screens are provided in our larger venues to improve visibility of performances.

-• Friends of The Festival Volunteers are available throughout the Arena and Village to assist with access solutions.
-They can be identified by their blue Friends Of The Festival T-shirts.
+Volunteers are available throughout the Arena and Village to assist with access solutions.
+They can be identified by their yellow volunteer T-shirts.

 Assistance Animals